nesterovsky-bros/parallel-refactoring/README.md

   }
 ```

-Here we remember previous account, and count index withing account.
-In similar cases there is an easy workaround to adapt enumerable to track item and previous item.
+Here we remember previous account, and count index within account.
+In this and similar cases there is an easy workaround to track item and previous item within enumerable.
-With primitive LINQ extension [WithContext()](./Services/Extensions.cs#L15) we do just this, so refactored [code](./Services/ParallelDependantProcessor.cs) is:
+With simple LINQ extension [WithContext()](./Services/Extensions.cs#L15) we do just this, so the refactored [code](./Services/ParallelDependantProcessor.cs) looks like:

 ```C#
   public void CreateReport(StringWriter writer)